adaszko/complgen/README.md

  * `a (b | c)` matches `a` followed by either `b` or `c`.
  * `(a | b) ...` matches `a` or `b` followed by any number of additional `a` or `b`.

+# `<_>` Nonterminal

+The special nonterminal `<_>` matches any shell word and doesn't produce the "undefined nonterminal" compilation warning so it's a good choice to use for program arguments where there isn't enough structure to produce meaningful completions but matching should still continue at the next shell word.

 ### Filename Completion